 Splash Mountain is currently being reimagined as “Tiana’s Bayou Adventure,” with theming from “The Princess and the Frog,” so until the renovation is complete, this 4K video is the next best thing.

 Fortunately, in this version, you don’t have to wear a poncho!

-EPCOT isn’t necessarily known for its rides, but one of the most popular rides in all of the parks is Frozen Ever After, based on the super-popular film.
+EPCOT has improved its rides lately, but one of the most popular rides in all the parks continues to be Frozen Ever After, based on the super-popular film.

 Fans of the movies will be happy to know that there are appearances from all your favorite characters, including Elsa, Anna, Olaf, and more.

 Have you ever wondered what it’s like to be an astronaut?
 Well, now you can get a feel for it thanks to this NASA-inspired simulation.

 Chose your mission: travel to Mars or just a gentle orbit around Earth.
 Both will require you to go through cadet training, so prepare for an epic blastoff into space.

 Strap in and enjoy some of the most spectacular views of our planet.